neuropoly/intranet.neuro.polymtl.ca/data/dataset-curation.md

 ### Folders structure and filenames

-Subjects folders in the `raw` dataset are structured as follows for MRI,
+Subjects folders in the `raw` dataset are structured as follows for MRI, with folders corresponding to subjects, [sessions] and MRI modalities:

 <details>
 <summary>Raw structure</summary>